bartlomiejn/dof-rendering/README.md

 # MBE

-Repository for learning Metal following Metal By Example (http://metalbyexample.com) book by Warren Moore.

-- Rendering in 3D
-- Loading and rendering of OBJ model files
+- Loading of OBJ model files
-- Bloom filter applied to obj model drawing output
+- Rendering of OBJ model files
+- Translation, rotation and scale animation of models
+- Masking of out of / in focus parts of image
+- Horizontal gaussian blur of out of focus parts

+WIP